Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.7 No assembly, but heavy placement effort
+Assembly 4.7 No assembly, but placement takes effort

-Cooling / Breathability 3.9 Wool blend helped, but it’s still a deep lounge sit
+Cooling / Breathability 3.9 Wool blend helped, though it is still a deep lounge sit

-Seat Comfort 4.7 “Nest” comfort that stays pleasant for long sessions
+Seat Comfort 4.7 Nest-like comfort that stays pleasant over long sessions

-Back Support 4.3 Best sustained support feel in this group
+Back Support 4.3 Best sustained support feel in this set

 Seat Depth Fit 3.6 Deep proportions are not neutral for everyone